 What is Link Reclamation?

-Link reclamation is the practice of recovering backlinks your site has lost or should have.
-By fixing broken links, redirecting moved pages, and converting unlinked mentions into actual hyperlinks.
+Link reclamation is the practice of recovering backlinks your site has lost or should have, by fixing broken links, redirecting moved pages, and converting unlinked mentions into actual hyperlinks.

 It's the lowest-hanging fruit in link building.
 Someone already chose to link to you or mention your brand.
 You're not asking a stranger for a favor.
 You're restoring something that was already earned.
 According to Ahrefs, the average website loses 5-10% of its backlinks every year to page moves, site restructures, and link rot.